leopardslab/nodecloud-gcp-plugin/README.md

             keyFilename: "ABSOLUTE_PATH_TO_SERVICE_KEY"
         }
     },
-    // other providers might go here
+    // other providers might be included here
 ]

 module.exports = providers;